djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/numerical/rom/discretization_techniques.md

-Below is a more detailed and comprehensive version of the provided text, including how these discretization techniques and the high-fidelity (truth) model relate to Reduced Order Modeling (ROM) and the Proper Orthogonal Decomposition (POD) method.
-The aim is to clarify not only the discretization process and associated error estimates but also how these foundations enable a subsequent ROM approach that significantly reduces computational complexity while maintaining accuracy.

 ## Discretization Techniques

 In the previous sections, we established a parameterized variational problem and introduced a suitable function space $V$ for the solution field.
 To solve this problem numerically, we must discretize the continuous setting.
 This involves replacing the infinite-dimensional space $V$ with a finite-dimensional approximation space $V_h$.
 By doing so, we obtain a system of algebraic equations that can be solved by standard numerical linear algebra methods.